 Overview | Description | Population | Author | Who's Using

-Reducing the Risk (RTR) is a 16-session curriculum designed to help high school students delay the initiation of sex or increase the use of protection against pregnancy and STD/HIV if they choose to have sex.
-The major focus is the development of attitudes and skills that will help teens prevent pregnancy and the transmission of STD, including HIV.
+Reducing the Risk (RTR) is a 16-session curriculum designed to help high school students delay the initiation of sex or increase the use of protection against pregnancy and STI/HIV if they choose to have sex.
+The major focus is the development of attitudes and skills that will help teens prevent pregnancy and the transmission of STIs, including HIV.
 This research-proven approach addresses skills such as risk assessment, communication, decision making, planning, refusal strategies and delay tactics.

 The greatest emphasis of Reducing the Risk is on teaching students the interpersonal or social skills they can use to abstain or protect themselves.
-Abstinence is presented as the best, safest and most common choice for high school students, but Reducing the Risk also recognizes that some students are sexually active.
+Abstinence is presented as the safest, most effective and most common choice for high school students, but Reducing the Risk also recognizes that some students are sexually active.
 For this reason, students are given clear guidelines and rationales for using protection during sex.
 Young people do not find these messages contradictory, and lessons reviewing protection do not increase the likelihood that students will become sexually active.
 Students learn they must consult with their parents and think through their own values to decide what to do.

 Two key skills are taught: